 Cultural Psychology, with a focus on understanding the role of food in human life positive psychology the meaning of "natural" and positive and negative memories.
 Work on food includes comparative studies of food attitudes and the function of pleasure in a number of cultures, including the USA, France, India and Japan; the role of relatively subtle environmental factors (such as portion size) on food intake; the meaning and reason for preference for natural things, in a cultural context, ambivalence to foods, especially meat and chocolate; attitudes and beliefs about the relationship between diet and health; the psychology of water; understanding and promotiog the use of insencts as food; and the acquisition of likes and dislikes for foods.
 Work on positive psychology includes the relation between memories of valenced experiences and the actual experiences, and the distinction between comforts and joys, in a cultural context with comparisons of France and the USA.
-Work on ethnopolitical conflict includes studies of ethnic aversions, forgiveness, and attachment to land.
-This work is carried out in the USA, but also Israel/Palestine and Sri Lanka.
 Behind all of this is a general interest in cultural evolution.

 Psychology Graduate Group

 Rozin, P., & Nemeroff, C. (2002).
 Sympathetic magical thinking: the contagion and similarity “heuristics”.
 In: Gilovich, T., Griffin, D., & Kahneman, D. Heuristics and biases.
 The psychology of intuitive judgment.
 (Pp. 201-216).
 Cambridge: Cambridge University Press.